-Food, humidity, moisture and water, easy, hidden shelter… these are all factors that make buildings—especially businesses and homes—perfect winter shelters for lots of pests.
+Food, humidity, moisture and water, easy, hidden shelter… these are all factors that make buildings—especially homes—perfect winter shelters for lots of pests.
 But rodent sightings and bug bites are still frightening and unwelcome in the winter.

 Cockroaches seem to be active all the time and in every region, climate and setting.
 Their favorite habitats are warm and humid, so bathrooms and kitchens frequently attract them.
 You won’t get winter bug bites from roaches but they can quickly contaminate eating and cooking surfaces.